Table of Contents

 - Works well on most websites

-Best for: Users who want a balance of privacy and convenience, but are willing to change settings and stay vigilant about Mozilla’s privacy policy changes.
+Best for: Users who want a balance of privacy and convenience, but are willing to change settings and stay vigilant about Mozilla’s Firefox privacy policy changes.

-Brave: The Easy Switch
+Brave: An Easy Switch to a Secure Browser

 What makes it good: